mininet/mininet.github.com/source/download/index.markdown

 We strongly recommend more recent Ubuntu releases, because they support newer versions of Open vSwitch.
 (Fedora also supports recent OVS releases)

-To find out which OS version you are running, run the command

-    lsb_release -a

 To install natively from source, first you need to get the source code:

     git clone git://github.com/mininet/mininet